csys-batch-08/bankingapp-web/readme.md

 3.User Can Transfer their Amount to Another Account

+4.User Can View their Balance

+5.User Can View their Transaction History

-4.User Can Apply for Loans and Deposits
+6.User Can Apply for Loans and Deposits

-5.User Can View their Status, whether their loan/deposit  approved or not
+7.User Can View their loan/deposit Status, whether their loan/deposit  approved or not

+8.User Can View their Profile